John Koskinen: Impeachment proceedings

 After the Justice Department notified Congress in October 2015 that there would be no charges against Lois Lerner or anyone else in the IRS, 19 Republican members of the House Oversight and Government Reform Committee led by the committee's chairman, Jason Chaffetz (R-UT), filed a resolution to impeach Koskinen.

 Those sponsoring the impeachment resolution to remove Koskinen from office accused him of failing to prevent the destruction of evidence in allowing the erasure of backup tapes containing thousands of e-mails written by Lerner, and of making false statements under oath to Congress.
 In a statement released by the committee, Chaffetz said Koskinen "failed to comply with a congressionally issued subpoena, documents were destroyed on his watch, and the public was consistently misled.
 Impeachment is the appropriate tool to restore public confidence in the IRS and to protect the institutional interests of Congress."

 The IRS declared on October 27 that it did not have an immediate comment on the impeachment resolution.
 Representative Elijah Cummings (D-Maryland), the committee's top Democrat, said in a statement: "This ridiculous resolution will demonstrate nothing but the Republican obsession with diving into investigative rabbit holes that waste tens of millions of taxpayer dollars while having absolutely no positive impact on a single American.
 Calling this resolution a 'stunt' or a 'joke' would be insulting to stunts and jokes."

 The resolution was referred to the House Judiciary committee, which held hearings on the matter on May 23 and June 22, 2016.

 The House leadership decided not to proceed further which led to threats to offer a privileged resolution for impeachment.
 On December 6, 2016, such a privileged resolution was offered, but the House voted to send the question back to the Judiciary Committee.

 Personal life

-Koskinen is married to Patricia Salz and has a daughter, Cheryl, and a son, Jeffery Koskinen.

 As of June 25, 2014, Koskinen had contributed almost USD $100,000 to Democratic candidates and groups.